jinhojsk515/ALBEF_tutorial/README.md

 images: Visit https://github.com/SuperSupermoon/MedViLL, and from their README.md, download MIMIC-CXR datasets to get `mimic_dset.tar.gz`.
 Move this into your depository and unzip it.
 This will create `./re_512_3ch/` folder with photos.

 ## Code running
 Arguments can be passed with commands, or added manually in the code.
-Default values are already enough to run, but please check them in the code.
+Default values are already enough to run, but you must check the arguments and hyperparameters in the code.

 -Pretrain